What is Sufism? Ingo Taleb Rashid and Islamic spirituality

 Sufism, as it is better known and spread in current times, is derived from the Islam which was revealed to the Prophet Mohammad and structured in the 11th century after Christ.
 There are reports of the existence of several Sufi saints prior to the 11th century, but the great Sufi schools, as they are presented today, began to organize themselves after that period.

-As we have already mentioned above, Sufism is understood as the mystical, esoteric dimension of Islam.
+What is Sufism is understood as the mystical, esoteric dimension of Islam.
 It is the search for self-knowledge and direct contact with the Divine through unorthodox practices, which must be carried out by a master, without previously established standards.
 Many times, these practices are not understood by those who are not in the context of the services.

 Sufis believe that God is Love and that the contact with Divine Love can be achieved through a mystical union, regardless of the religion practiced.
 This concept of Divinity is very broad, being much more within the realm of Spirituality than of Religiosity.
 And, for this understanding that goes against the conventional idea of God, the Sufis have often been accused of blasphemy and persecuted even by Muslims.